Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

 > ⚠️ The structure of Tetra asset labels is not finalized
 > Currently it is a string with 2 parts, separated by a colon (:).
 The 2 parts are groupId and seriesId.

+# Notes on Comments

+The markdown contains many lines commented out.
+These lines refer to topics that we will address at a later time.
+These topics include:
+* Credential Sets \
+  Credential sets, for the meantime, will be abstracted away from the client API